yamogoo/alma-ui/client/README.md

     While the system primarily uses **JS tokens** at runtime, it can also support **runtime CSS variables**, though their usage is currently minimal.

+12. **Full Test Coverage**

+    The design system is fully covered with unit and integration tests, ensuring reliability, maintainability, and confidence when extending or refactoring components.

 ## 🛠 Stack & Tech

 - Vue 3 + TypeScript